gohugoio/hugo/docs/content/extras/urls.md

 ## Pretty URLs

-By default, Hugo create content with 'pretty' URLs.
+By default, Hugo creates content with 'pretty' URLs.
 For example, content created at `/content/extras/urls.md` will be rendered at `/public/extras/urls/index.html`, thus accessible from the browser at http://example.com/extras/urls/.
 No non-standard server-side